India is a land of many festivals. Back home, as Holi or Diwali approaches, air seems heavy with festive anticipation.

-It is customary for every Hindu household to prepare a vast variety of sweets and namkeens for Diwali and exchange the food-platters with family and friends.
-I remember, when we were kids, mum used to prepare assorted plate of all the goodies, cover them with hankerchiefs and send them to every house in the multi-story through us kids and those houses in return would hand us their laden plates as well.
-Thus, Diwali is the time of cooking and sharing a large range of delicious treats.
+On Holi, it is customary for every Hindu household to prepare a vast variety of sweets and namkeens for Holi and exchange food-platters with family and friends.
+I remember, when we were kids, mum used to prepare assorted plate of all the goodies and send them to every neighbor’s house in the multi-story through us, and those houses in return would hand us their laden plates as well.
+Thus, Holi is also all about cooking and sharing of delicious treats.

-Here in Ireland, I don’t make many things for the festival but there are a couple of snacks and sweets without which, it just doesn’t feel like Diwali.
-Samosa is one of those things!
+Here in Dublin, I don’t make a huge variety of things for the festival but there are a couple of snacks and sweets without which, it just doesn’t feel like a festival.
+The classic Samosa is one of those things!

-It is a fried pastry with a savory potato filling.It is a popular street food in India and also a favorite breakfast dish.
-The combination of samosa and tea is simply unbeatable!
+A fried pastry with a savory potato filling, samosa is a popular street food in India and also a favorite breakfast dish.

 For making the dough–